presidential-innovation-fellows/mygov/team.md

 ---
 layout: page
 title: The Team
-description: We’re the five Presidential Innovation Fellows working on Project MyGov.
+description: We’re the five Presidential Innovation Fellows working on Project MyUSA (formerly Project MyGov).
 We’re citizens just like you who want to reimagine a better way for government and the people to interact.
 permalink: /team/
 ---

-*We're the five [Presidential Innovation Fellows](http://www.whitehouse.gov/innovationfellows) working on Project MyGov.
+*We're the five [Presidential Innovation Fellows](http://www.whitehouse.gov/innovationfellows) working on Project MyUSA.
 We’re citizens just like you who want to reimagine a better way for government and the people to interact.
 Nice to meet you.
 Now let’s do this.*

 ### Phil Ashlock
 *Presidential Innovation Fellow*{.title}